-If you haven’t been on the Römerberg on a Wednesday at lunchtime to hear the Glockenspiel or Carillon, you have missed something special.
-The Alte Nikolai is the only church in Frankfurt with a Carillon of bells and they have a fantastic, professional carillonist to play them – Yuko Tajima
+If you haven’t been on the Römerberg on a Wednesday at lunchtime to hear the Carillon of bells, you have missed something special.
+The Alte Nikolai is the only church in Frankfurt with a Carillon and they have a fantastic, professional carillonist to play them – Yuko Tajima

 A few years ago, a new carillonist move to Frankfurt from the Netherlands, David Van Amstel.
 He plays on the 1st and 3rd Tues. each month from 17:00-18:00

 What an amazing skill to possess.
 The Alte Nikolai carillon has 47 bells, and as you can see in the video, it is played by hitting the wooden handles with your fists or with foot pedals.
-Though the Netherlands has 180 of these carillons, Germany only has 41, and Frankfurt only 1, so we are lucky that it is right here in the middle of the city, where all can hear it, and to also have a talented carillonist like Frau Tajima.
+The Netherlands has 180 of these carillons, Germany has 41, and Frankfurt only has 1, so we are lucky that it is right here in the middle of the city, where all can hear it, and to also have a talented carillonist like Frau Tajima.

 Growing up in Japan, studying the piano and organ, Yuko had always loved the sound of these bells.
 She eventually went to Amsterdam and began studying the carillon.
 After going back and forth between Japan and the Netherlands for 7 years to study, she spent the last 6 months with a Dutch family and finished getting her Carillon diploma.
 Once she moved to Frankfurt, she found out that the Alte Nikolai had a carillon and approached the pastor, Dr. Jeffery Myers, asking if she could volunteer to play.
 With a resounding Yes! from him, she prepared for her first session in Frankfurt with a varied selection of music.
 Her first date to play?
 Sept.
 12, 2001.
 She quickly changed her selections and played songs that would reflect the grief over the loss of lives in America.